 The colosseum holds gladiatorial combats, just as the amphitheater does.
 Colosseums are also large enough to add animal shows to their repertoire.
 The Roman Empire's foreign expeditions often bring back fierce, exotic animals - lions being a prominent example.
 People have a lusty appreciation for fights between animals and gladiators.
 Fights between different animals are always a big draw; what better way to spend a relaxing afternoon than the exhilaration of watching lions and gladiators fight to the death?

 HIPPODROME

 hariot racing is the only form of entertainment more popular than colosseum shows.
-A hippodrome, like Rome's Circus Maximus, is an enormous
+A hippodrome, like

 Theater

 Amphitheater

 Colosseum